Therapists in Rosendale, NY

 Serves Area

-Have you ever been in a therapy session where the therapist sits quietly, listens attentively, nods politely an when you leave you're wondering what you got out of the session.
-You will find me to be highly engaged in your session offering ongoing feedback and dialog as well as positive responses and support to your therapy process.
+Have you ever been in a therapy session where the therapist sits quietly, listens attentively, nods politely and when you leave you're wondering what you got out of the session.
+With over 20 years of experience, you will find me to be highly engaged in your session offering ongoing feedback and dialog as well as positive responses and support to your therapy process.
 I offer an integrative strength based approach to develop the tools you need to find inner peace and calm in this stressful world we share.
 I specialize in the areas of anxiety, depression, PTSD, health anxiety and chronic illness and attachment issues.

-Have you ever been in a therapy session where the therapist sits quietly, listens attentively, nods politely an when you leave you're wondering what you got out of the session.
-You will find me to be highly engaged in your session offering ongoing feedback and dialog as well as positive responses and support to your therapy process.
+Have you ever been in a therapy session where the therapist sits quietly, listens attentively, nods politely and when you leave you're wondering what you got out of the session.
+With over 20 years of experience, you will find me to be highly engaged in your session offering ongoing feedback and dialog as well as positive responses and support to your therapy process.
 I offer an integrative strength based approach to develop the tools you need to find inner peace and calm in this stressful world we share.
 I specialize in the areas of anxiety, depression, PTSD, health anxiety and chronic illness and attachment issues.

 (845) 443-4647 View (845) 443-4647